-By the year 2021, the construction work on the foundation will take place.
-The public will see the actual towers rising from 2021 onwards.
+Since 2021, the construction work on the foundation took place.
+The public is seing the actual towers rising since 2021 onwards.
 Completion of the skyscrapers is planned in steps until 2024.
 The current project names of the four individual high-rise buildings of FOUR Frankfurt are T1, T2, T3, and T4, according to the official statement of the property development company.
 The project names Terra, Ignis, Aqua and Aer are no longer used.

 Tower 1: 233 meters (office)

 In autumn 2020 the FOUR Suite opened next to the nearby Goetheplatz.
 This presentation provides information about the construction work on the FOUR Frankfurt project and also presents apartments and amenities.
 The interior design of the apartments was created by Ippolito Fleitz.

 Numerous retail stores will move into the 4Frankfurt project when it opens.
 In addition, numerous restaurants are to be located around a foot court.
 In addition, a supermarket of the EDEKA group is to serve the local supply of food.

 Status March 2022: T4 has almost reached its final height and facade work has begun.
 In the meantime, the building construction of T2 and T3 is also underway.